Custom Handler

 add_exception_handler(app, eh)

 Any instance of CustomBaseError, or any subclasses, that reach the exception handler will then be converted into a Problem response, as opposed to an unhandled error response.
+Once the exception has been processed by the custom handler, the exception handler continues as before including any existing logging logic.

 Builtin Handlers